June 25th – 27th

 How can concepts from neuroscience be applied to virtual reality experiences?
 What happens when you take virtual reality expertise and apply it to neuroscience problems?

-The 2nd annual XR Brain Jam will pair neuroscience researchers with game development teams and charge them with exploring the intersection of their domains.
+The XR Brain Jam pairs neuroscience researchers with game development teams and charge them with exploring the intersection of their domains.

-Teams will work together for and evening and two full days to learn, discuss, explore, and create experiences that tackle questions like these.
-And when it’s all done, their work and lessons learned will be shared at the 2018 Games for Change Festival to over 850 participants.
+Teams work together for two days to learn, discuss, explore, and create experiences that tackle questions like these.
+And when it’s all done, their work and lessons learned is shared at the Games for Change Festival to over 850 participants.

 Participation will be limited to 12 teams.
 Selection will be based on combination of individual or team resources and skill sets, makeup of teams and need for balance of creative and engineering skill sets.